Schellenberg smuggling incident: First trial

 On March 15, 2016, the Dalian Intermediate People's Court opened a trial for the Schellenberg drug smuggling case.
 The Canadian Embassy in China attended the hearing.
-On November 20, 2018, the Intermediate People's Court of Dalian sentenced Schellenberg to 15 years in prison, confiscation of RMB150,000 of personal property, and deported him.
+On November 20, 2018, the Intermediate People's Court of Dalian sentenced Schellenberg to 15 years in prison, confiscation of RMB150,000 of personal property, and deportation.
 Schellenberg's defense lawyers claimed his innocence.
 Schellenberg himself appealed against the verdict.

 Second trial

-On December 26, 2018, the Liaoning Provincial Higher People's Court announced that appeal is scheduled to open for trial at 2 pm on December 29, 2018, and it did without delay.
+On December 26, 2018, the Liaoning Provincial Higher People's Court announced that the appeal was scheduled to open for trial at 2 pm on December 29, 2018, and it did so without delay.
 There were about 50 auditors, including officials and media.
 Schellenberg's defense lawyer, Zhang, defended his innocence.
 Zhang pointed out in court that the first trial did not rule out a number of important doubts, and the facts were unclear and the evidence was insufficient; even if the court convicts Schellenberg, taking into account that he failed to commit smuggling, combined with other factors, he should be sentenced to deportation instead of imprisonment.
 Zhang also considered the possibility of witness Xu Qing being a special police officer, and asked key witness Xu Qing to appear in court.
 Schellenberg argued that Xu had taken him to tool stores and tire stores, but he had not bought tires and tools; he had never entered a warehouse with drugs, and Xu Qing had only taken him to sightseeing nearby.
 Schellenberg said three times in court, "It's ridiculous".
 Prosecutors said that according to the clues they had, the case was likely to be an organized international drug trafficking activity, in which Schellenberg played an important role.
 The first trial that sentenced Schellenberg to 15 years in prison should be reviewed by that court.
 The trial lasted about two and a half hours.
 The Liaoning Provincial High Court issued a judgment, stating that the facts of the first trial were unclear, and the decision was returned to the initial court.